Steerable Principal Components for Space-Frequency Localized Images: Steerable-PCA in the presence of noise

 to be as close as possible to the identity matrix, or equivalently, that the eigenvalues of the matrix $H_c$ are as close as possible to $1$.

-Moreover, we would like the sampled steerable principal components, computed in step~\ref{step:compute gk} of Algorithm~\ref{alg:Steerable PCA procedure}, to be orthogonal.
-Let us recall that the $k$'th basis function obtained from the steerable-PCA procedure and sampled on the Cartesian grid inside the unit disk (see step~\ref{step:compute gk} in Algorithm~\ref{alg:Steerable PCA procedure}), is given by

-where $\hat{g}_k$ is the column vector of PSWFs expansion coefficients for the principal component $g_k(x)$, and $g_k$ is a column vector of the equally-spaced samples of $g_{k}(x)$ inside the unit disk.
-It is clear that since the vectors $\left\lbrace\hat{g}_k\right\rbrace$ were obtained from the steerable-PCA procedure, they form an orthonormal set (see~\eqref{eq:steerable PCA optimization matrix form}), and so the orthonormality of the set of sampled principal components $\left\lbrace g_k \right\rbrace$ directly depends on the spectrum of $H_c$.

-As of the matrix $H_c$, from its definition it is Hermitian and positive semi-definite, and therefore it has non-negative real-valued eigenvalues $\nu_1,\nu_2,\ldots,\nu_{\Omega_T}$.
+As the matrix $H_c$ is hermitian and positive semi-definite, it has non-negative real-valued eigenvalues $\nu_1,\nu_2,\ldots,\nu_{\Omega_T}$.
 To determine how close $H_{c}$ is to the identity matrix, we evaluated numerically the maximal distance (in absolute value) between the eigenvalues $\left\lbrace \nu_k \right\rbrace$ and $1$, and the results are plotted in Figure~\ref{fig:PSWF spectrum} for various values of $L$, $T$ and the bandlimit $c$.

 It is noteworthy that for $T=10^6$ the eigenvalues of $H_c$ differ from $1$ by about $10^{-12}$.
 We have also observed that the spectrum of the matrix $H_c$ is related to the truncation parameter $T$ by

-for $T \geq 1$.
+for $T \geq 10$.
 This observation is exemplified numerically in Figure~\ref{fig:PSWF spectrum as function of T}.

-Having established empirically that the transform $H_c$ in~\eqref{eq:Hc} is essentially orthogonal for sufficiently large values of $T$, it is important to mention that if the images are sufficiently localized in space and frequency, it is often possible to increase the value of $T$ such that the transform is sufficiently orthogonal without significantly degrading the quality of approximation.
+As the matrix $H_c$ in~\eqref{eq:Hc} is essentially orthogonal for sufficiently large values of $T$, it is important to mention that if the images are sufficiently localized in space and frequency, it is often possible to choose the value of $T$ as to enjoy the orthogonality of the transform, while keeping the bound in~\eqref{eq:Total approx err 2} sufficiently small.